ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          The original Penn State research release describing a computer-vision and IoT system developed to monitor plant growth and environmental conditions in greenhouse production.
+          This Penn State research release introduces a computer-vision and IoT system developed to monitor plant growth and environmental conditions in greenhouse specialty-crop production.
+The system demonstrates how automated sensing and AI can support continuous crop monitoring and more data-driven production management.
         </p>
       </div>